FlagOpen/FlagPerf/training/benchmarks/gpt3_6.7B/README.md

 ## 模型信息
 ### 模型介绍

-BGenerative Pre-trained Transformer 3 (GPT-3) is a large language model released by OpenAI in 2020.
+Generative Pre-trained Transformer 3 (GPT-3) is a large language model released by OpenAI in 2020.
 Like its predecessor GPT-2, it is a decoder-only transformer model of deep neural network, which uses attention in place of previous recurrence- and convolution-based architectures.
 Attention mechanisms allow the model to selectively focus on segments of input text it predicts to be the most relevant.
 It uses a 2048-tokens-long context and then-unprecedented size of 175 billion parameters, requiring 800GB to store.
 The model demonstrated strong zero-shot and few-shot learning on many tasks.

 Please refer to wikipedia for a detailed description of GPT-3:
 [GPT-3 (wikipedia)](https://en.wikipedia.org/wiki/GPT-3)